Coordinator Makkah Visits Mina Camps, Reviews Arrangements For Upcoming Mashair Days - UrduPoint

 -

-Coordinator Makkah visits Mina Camps, reviews arrangements for upcoming Mashair Days4 minutes ago
+Coordinator Makkah visits Mina Camps, reviews arrangements for upcoming Mashair Days6 minutes ago

 -